 External beam line

-The Surrey Ion Beam Centre has a focussed external beam line for analysis of objects under ambient pressure conditions.
+We have a focused external beam line for analysis of objects under ambient pressure conditions.

 The external beam line is useful for analysis of objects which are not compatible with vacuum i.e. they are: